-- ii.
-Locations where storm water or allowable non-storm water will be discharged to surface waters (including storm sewer systems and/or wetlands) on or near the site. - f.
+- Locations where storm water or allowable non-storm water will be discharged to surface waters (including storm sewer systems and/or wetlands) on or near the site. - f.
 Locations of all potential pollutant-generating activities identified in Part 7.2.6; - g.
 Locations of storm water control measures; and

-- h.
-Locations where tackifiers, polymers, flocculants, fertilizers, or other treatment chemicals will be used and stored. - 7.2.6.
+7.2.6.
 Construction Site Pollutants.
-The SWPPP must include the following: - a.
-A list and description of all the pollutant-generating activities22 on your site. - b.
+The SWPPP must include the following:

+- a.
+A list and description of all the pollutant-generating activities on your site. - b.
 For each pollutant-generating activity, an inventory of pollutants or pollutant constituents (e.g., sediment, fertilizers and/or pesticides, paints, solvents, fuels) associated with that activity, which could be exposed to rainfall, or snowmelt, and could be discharged from your construction site.
 You must take into account where potential spills and leaks could occur that contribute pollutants to storm water discharges.
 You must also document any departures from the manufacturer's specifications for applying fertilizers containing nitrogen and phosphorus, as required in Part 2.3.5.a. - 7.2.7.
 Non-Storm water Discharges.
 The SWPPP must also identify all sources of allowable non-storm water discharges listed in Part 1.3.4.
 All non-storm water discharges must be managed or treated to prevent a discharge of pollutants.